farid98/two/README.md

-This is small project to test out svelte and Bulma
+This is a small project to test out svelte and Bulma